The vaccination centre

 Should I, shall I, can I?

 Sunday is better; the aches in my head are noticeably less.
 But I’m still at a loose end.
 I force myself to cook up a broth of soup just for something to do and not let this tiredness beat me.
-When it is time to bed down, I lay comfortably, and again I am deprived of sleep for some reason.
+When it is time to bed down, I lay comfortably, but again I am deprived of sleep for some reason.

 Monday, I am up early.
-It’s the first day of the schools returning.
+It’s the first day of the schools’ return.
 The lad and I got through seven weeks of home-schooling together.
 I learned loads!
 Onapamiatoa, personification and alliteration!
 He’s eight.
 I feel ok, but as I push to the school and back, I feel breathless.
 Maybe I might have propelled myself a little too hard?
 When home, I decided to chop some food to prepare for the evening dinner.
 Even this, I find, makes my heart rate quicken and my breath become short.

 Things are looking up

 After five days post-vax, I’m back to my usual poor sleep pattern.
 I feel OK and happy that I have had this first dose.
 I’ve taken a booking for some Wheelchair Training already this week, and it looks like things might get going again for the country, for me, and humanity.
 Let us see what happens!